GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/selective-content-import-export-and-sync-for-wordpress/docs/modules/selective-content-import-export-and-sync-for-wordpress/en.md

 You can also dynamically create posts based on customized data structures: Provide a CSV file with any desired columns (eg: `"Image URL 1"`, `"Image URL 2"`, and so on), provide an HTML template containing variables for each of the columns on the CSV (eg: `${imageURL1}`, `${imageURL2}` and so on), and the post will then be created with the custom format.

+Both the Classic Editor and Gutenberg are supported.

 ## List of bundled extensions

 - [Conditional Field Manipulation](../../../../../extensions/conditional-field-manipulation/docs/modules/conditional-field-manipulation/en.md)